network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-02.md

 A message broker enables real time data exchange among different Data Mesh domains.
 A schema registry ensure that the producer and consumer can learn from each other the schema and version for each message outband.
 Confluent [Apache Kafka] message broker supports custom data serialization.
 Since April 2020, Confluent extended their [Schema Registry] to be pluggable.
 Supporting besides AVRO (JSON and binary) also JSON and Protobuf natively.
 Described in [SR Blog Post], [SR Protobuf Provider Plugin], [Protobuf Serializer/Derializer], [Protobuf Serde for Kafka Streams] and [Protobuf Connect Converter].

-With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.
+With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-udp-notif] is aimed for exporting accounting metrics at scale without back pressure from YANG push receiver to publisher and supporting with [draft-ietf-netconf-distributed-notif] export directly from network processors.
+While [draft-ietf-netconf-https-notif] supports back pressure and therefore works well for state changes.

+[draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.

 The YANG push notification message described in [RFC8641] contains a subscription id for each message as metadata.
 Referencing the subscribed XPath, a subsection of a YANG module.
 The YANG subscription id is being defined when a new XPath is subscribed to.
 Without this metadata, the YANG push receiver (YANG push data-collection) is unable to determine which YANG module matches the JSON/XML/CBOR encoded message today.